-The implementation of Law 166/2006 has implied that new critical tasks have been added for the Environmental Authority, such as the management of a larger number of data derived by the increased number of industrial activities requested to report, and the obligation to evaluate the data quality.
-These changes have raised the need to identify new competent authorities and the establishment of data quality evaluation procedures.
+The implementation of Law 166/2006 has implied that new critical tasks have been added for the environmental authority, such as the management of a larger number of data derived by the increased number of industrial activities requested to report, and the obligation to evaluate the data quality.
+These changes have raised the need to identify new competent authorities and the establishment of data quality evaluation procedures for the competent authorities at national and local levels.
 Moreover a new or improved website would be needed in order to collect and host this quantity of data, because the present website contains only INES data.